Max-SF1/Bot-Ani-RWKV-twitter-bot-detection/README.md

 | **Preprocessed_dataset.parquet**    | The preprocessed dataset file.                                                                       |
 | **{NEED TO COMPLETE ONCE THE FINAL RUN'S DONE}** | Placeholder for the final output file after the run is complete.                             |

-To get started, make sure you have the required dependencies and packages to run the ipynb files

 ## Dataset